evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 The vehicle supports fast DC charging with a maximum power of 250 kW.
 Charging from 0% to 100% takes approximately 84 minutes, while a more typical charging scenario from 10% to 80% takes 41 minutes with an average charging speed at 70 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 36%.
 This results in an effective charging speed, including time lost, of 82 kW, with each charging session taking about 18 minutes and 60 seconds..

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19.5kWh/100km, 1000km will take 9 hours and 52 minutes.
-This trip will require five charge session(s) charging from 0% to 37%.
-The total time lost for charging up the battery will be 93 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 19.5 kWh/100 km, the trip would take approximately 9 hours and 52 minutes.
+This journey would require five charging stops from 0% to 37%, with a total charging time of 93 minutes.
 ### NMC 21700 US Market Software locked

 The electric vehicle features a high-capacity battery with a gross capacity of 70 kWh and a net usable capacity of 68,5 kWh, providing an 1,5 kWh buffer (3.6%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)